Have you been on a Royal day trip?

 By all accounts, Ludwig was a rather eccentric character.
 He was obsessed with castle’s, the arts and music by Richard Wagner.
 Ludwig spent all his royal coins and much more that he borrowed on building castles.
 In the end, this also lead to Ludwig”s downfall when his Government ministers had him declared insane.
 Ludwig died in 1886 in mysterious circumstances.

 King Ludwig was reported to have drowned in waist-deep water even though he was regarded as a good swimmer.
 Many theories abound as to Ludwig’s death.
 Ludwig’s extravagance today leaves a legacy which includes many of Bavaria’s most popular tourist attractions.
 Ludwig is a giant figure in Bavarian culture and you will see his image everywhere whether it be Munich or on royal day trips

 Today Ludwig”s extravagance leaves us Royal Castle’s that can be explored on royal day trips from Munich.
+His castles are some of the top things to see in Bavaria.
 We are going to look at 3 royal day trips to Linderhof, Herrenchiemsee, Hohenschwangau and Neuschwanstein.
 You might be thinking I said 3 yes I did.
 Luckily Neuschwanstein and Hohenschwangau are separated by only a road in the same village.

 3 Royal day trips from Munich: Neuschwanstein Castle / Hohenschwangau Castle